SananMaarouf/astro-sanity/README.md

 # Astro + Sanity-CMS Landing Page Starter

 Quickly create a modern, content-driven landing page for a small business, artist, or independent contractor—such as a DJ—with this ready-to-use template.
 Built with Astro, Sanity CMS, React, TailwindCSS, and Vercel, it's designed for fast setup, easy customization, and instant deployment.

+## Language Support
+This template is configured for single-language use.
+If you need multilingual support, check out my other template repository: [astro-sanity-i18n](https://github.com/SananMaarouf/astro-sanity-i18n).

 ## 🏢 Sanity Studio & CLI Setup